 REACHING YOUR GOAL MAY REQUIRE SOME HARD CHOICES

 There is no easy solution to this problem.
 You’ll have to look closely at your personal priorities.
 You need to take the SAT, but do you have to do it right now?
 For example, if you've booked an October test date but know you could also get into the December test without any conflicts, go ahead and switch your test dates.
-On the other hand, if you're a senior and you have to get a test score for your college applications, then the SAT must take priority.
+On the other hand, if you're a senior and you have to get a test score for your college applications or for financial aid, then the SAT must take priority.

 In this situation, it's the long-term goal of getting into college that must take precedence over the short-term goal of winning a particular game.
-This may be hard for some travel coaches to understand, but it doesn’t matter how good an athlete is if she can't get into the colleges recruiting her because she never took the SAT or ACT.
+This may be hard for some travel coaches to understand, but it doesn’t matter how good an athlete is if she can't get into the colleges recruiting her because she didn’t bother to take the SAT or ACT.

 Another problem often faced by students is how to schedule college visits when they conflict with travel ball or high school sports.
 Again, there is no easy solution.
 Because I tend to think of the individual athlete's needs first, I would probably lean towards the visit.
 This may be an unpopular viewpoint, but since a high school senior expects to be a college freshman in less than a year, she has to do the things that will take her from here to there.
 Loyalty to your team or your school is very important, and it may seem unfair to have to make this choice.
 But the recruiting process (like life) is not always fair or easy.